 Proper foot hygiene can also prevent injuries.
 Keeping feet powdered and dry is important, especially to the jogger suffering from blisters.
 Blisters can be prevented by application of petroleum jelly or creams to the places where they tend to occur.

 Even with the best preparation, aches and pains are an inevitable result of a new jogging regimen.
 If the pain subsides with slow easy exercise, you may continue, but if it gets worse, stop the activity and rest.
 If it persists, see your podiatrist.

 The most common pain associated with jogging is known as runner’s knee, a catch-all for jogging-related knee pain.
 One of the most common causes of runner’s knee is excessive pronation, or rolling in and down, of the foot.
 Orthoses (arch supports — shoe inserts) prescribed by your podiatrist are the best way to alleviate the problem.
 Occasionally, rubber pads in the arch of the shoe will help.

 Shin splints, which are painful and appear at the front and inside of the leg, are caused by running on hard surfaces, overstriding, muscle imbalance, or overuse.
 Treatment includes changing running technique or insertion of an orthotic device in the shoe.

 Start easy and build up your distances slowly

 Fit your shoes with the socks that you plan to wear during your running

 For more information on this and other available resources visit our website www.thefootpros.com.
-Foot & Ankle Associates is a podiatry group located in the greater Houston area specializing in heel pain, bunions, diabetic foot conditions, running and sports related injuries along with all other conditions related to the foot and ankle.
+Vargas Foot & Ankle Specialists is a podiatry group located in the greater Houston area specializing in heel pain, bunions, diabetic foot conditions, running and sports related injuries along with all other conditions related to the foot and ankle.